Osseous Surgery Plano, TX

 How do you clean your teeth after osseous surgery?

 After osseous surgery, it is important to avoid brushing the area while it heals.
 Patients may rinse the area to clean it.
-We recommend avoiding chewing around the area so that there is little chance of it gathering plaque and bacteria.
+We recommend avoiding chewing around the area so there is little chance of it gathering plaque and bacteria.